Bones have not only infiltrated the arts and popular culture

 Undisputed in both name origin and location is the Calaveras River in California.
 An early explorer came upon skeletal remnants of Native Americans on the bank of a then-unnamed river and exclaimed in Spanish, “Calaveras” (“Skulls”).
 Later the surrounding county received the same name, which makes the title of Mark Twain’s short story much more rhythmic than if it had been The Celebrated Jumping Frog of Skulls County.

-By the way, skullduggery has nothing to do with bones, although bonfire does.
+By the way, skullduggery and Marylebone have nothing to do with bones, although bonfire does.
 It is a condensation of bone fire and comes from the time when the marrow fat of bone fueled open cremation pyres.

 What is clear, however, is that hundreds of years later, one Thomas Brisbane was governor of New South Wales, Australia, and he shared his name with the local river and government seat.